James Lind Alliance: Method of operation

 The James Lind Alliance brings together patients and patient representatives, carers and clinicians, as individuals or represented by groups, to form Priority Setting Partnerships, focusing on specific health conditions or settings.
-For example, the Asthma Priority Setting Partnership was led by Asthma UK and the British Thoracic Society, while the Urinary Incontinence Priority Setting Partnership was led by the Bladder & Bowel Foundation and the Cochrane Incontinence Group, part of the Cochrane.
+For example, the Asthma Priority Setting Partnership was led by Asthma UK and the British Thoracic Society, while the Urinary Incontinence Priority Setting Partnership was led by the Bladder & Bowel Foundation and the Cochrane Incontinence Group, part of the Cochrane Collaboration.

 Priority Setting Partnerships work together to gather uncertainties from patients, carers and clinicians.
 The uncertainties are all checked to ensure they cannot be answered by existing knowledge, research or sources of information.

-The uncertainties then go through a process of prioritisation, which aims to culminate in a top ten list of priorities for research, shared by patients, carers and clinicians.
-To date, the process has been completed for over 75 health areas including Urinary Incontinence, Anaesthetics and Perioperative Care, Living With and Beyond Cancer, Intensive Care, Prostate Cancer, Cystic Fibrosis, Oral and Dental Health, Mental Health in Children and Young People, and Surgery for Common Shoulder Problems.
+The uncertainties then go through a process of prioritisation, which culminates in a top ten list of priorities for research, shared by patients, carers and clinicians.
+To date, the process has been completed for over 160 health areas in the UK and internationally, including Urinary Incontinence, Anaesthesia and Perioperative Care, Living With and Beyond Cancer, Intensive Care, Stroke, Cystic Fibrosis, Oral and Dental Health, Mental Health in Children and Young People, Cardiac Arrest (Canada), Congenital Heart Disease, Problematic Hip Replacement, Palliative and End of Life Care, Veterans' Health, and Surgery for Common Shoulder Problems.